fabioarciniegas/notes-on-modernity-and-postmodernity/README.md

 Notes on Wesleyan course on Modernity and Postmodernity via coursera by Michael S. Roth.
 Full course available here: [[https://www.coursera.org/learn/modern-postmodern-1 ]]
+-Fabio Arciniegas

 The course is more or less structured along key figures (not unlike Barzun's dawn to decadence).
-The following is only a reminder of key ideas, salient points for each.
+The following is meant as a reminder of the key ponts.

-# Enlightment
+# Enlightment (week 1)

 ## Kant